These eco friendly celebrity men are super inspirational….and sexy, too!

 In 2007, “The Thomas Crown Affair” star was named Best-dressed Environmentalist by the Sustainable Style Foundation.
 That’s a nice accolade, but he does more than wear clothes well!

 For example, Brosnan serves on the board of the Environmental Media Association.
 And this James Bond actor definitely doesn’t go undercover when it comes to his activism on the planet.
 He has long fought for dolphin-safe tuna rules and protested the U.S. Navy’s widespread use of sonar, which can harm dolphins, whales and other cetaceans.

 We love that Brosnan is one of the few celebs that acknowledges the devastatingly harmful effects of invisible frequencies, such as those emitted by wifi, 5G and radar, on wildlife.
 So few do!

 11. Leonardo DiCaprio

 Probably the ‘greenest’ star in the entire world, there are many issues that are particularly important to DiCaprio.
-These include wildlife and habitat preservation, healthy oceans, water access, climate change and disaster relief, to name but a few.
+These include: wildlife and habitat preservation, healthy oceans, water access, climate change and disaster relief, to name but a few.
 And he’s been passionate about these issues for ages.

 12. Woody Harrelson

-A longtime vegan and environmental activist, Harrelson mainly takes action through business.
-He owns a ‘treeless’ paper company, vegan restaurant, and has invested in hemp-based fuels and materials.
-His own house is completely off the grid, and he’s not afraid to speak up for the planet: “I spent a lot of time wanting to become rich and famous, then when I got there, I found it was hollow.
+In his personal life, he has constructed his own house to be completely off the grid.
+And he’s never afraid to speak up for the planet: “I spent a lot of time wanting to become rich and famous, then when I got there, I found it was hollow.
 What is important to me is my connection with family and friends, and to nature, and to stand up for what I believe in,” he said.